 Some of the factors that affect production costs include the animation style, video length, location of the studio, and production quality of the video.

-End-to-end production — from concept development through final animation, commonly delivered within 3–5 weeks
+Full service production — from concept development through final animation, in around 6 weeks

 Scriptwriting and storyboarding — structured to maintain attention and communicate the message clearly